How to Use Books to Manage Childhood Anxiety

 Understanding Childhood Anxiety

-We all experience anxiety to some degree in our daily lives.
-While it can certainly be uncomfortable, anxiety isn’t all bad.
+We all experience anxiety and while it can certainly be uncomfortable, anxiety isn’t all bad.
 It motivates us to prepare, rethink, understand, and use caution.
 Anxiety is a normal function of the human experience, but it can become untamed.

-In kids, anxiety is often shrugged-off as a child being uncooperative or fussy.
+Anxious kids are often mislabeled as uncooperative or fussy.
 Sometimes that is the case, but kids can also experience deeply distressing anxious feelings including excessive worry, fearfulness, irritability, and physical symptoms like stomachaches or headaches.
 The roots of anxiety can be complex and can stem from genetic predisposition, environmental stressors, emotional dysregulation, and traumatic experiences.

 What to do: One of the best ways to tame anxiety is to demystify it.
-Explore the feelings, triggers, behaviors, and outcomes of anxiety through targeted story books and conversation, or bibliotherapy.
+We love to encourage kids to explore the feelings, triggers, behaviors, and outcomes of anxiety through bibliotherapy (curated story books paired with inferential reasoning and discussion).

 Use the characters and narratives to prompt focused discussion: Why do you think he is acting like that?
 Have you ever felt like that?
 What could that character do differently next time?
 Look at her face, how do you think she is feeling?
 What could you say or do to help that character feel better?